wundergraph/wundergraph/docs-website/src/pages/docs/cloud/integrations/neon.md

 ## Important Instructions

 1. WunderGraph creates a role in the Neon project selected during the integration process, please do not delete or change the password of the role.
-2. WunderGraph will be setting a environment variable called `NEON_DATABASE_URL`.
-Please use this env wherever you need the database url.
+2. WunderGraph configures a environment variable called `NEON_DATABASE_URL`.
+Please use this variable wherever you need the database url.